-By Brett Williams.
-Last Updated 22nd July 2021.
-What to do after an accident at work?
+By Joanne Jeffries.
+Last Updated 6th May 2022.
+Do you know what to do after an accident at work?
 In this online guide, we are going to go over the procedure following an accident at work that you will need to follow.
 This accident at work procedure for UK workers is designed to firstly, ensure you get the help you need when the accident happens, and secondly, to ensure the circumstances of the accident have been officially recorded.
 In this guide, we show you what to do if an accident occurs in the workplace, and discuss claiming compensation after accidents at work.
 Should you need more guidance on the accident at work procedure after reading this guide, please look at our FAQs or call the team.

 Select A Section:

 - A Guide To Procedures After An Accident At Work

 - What Accidents At Work Do You Need To Report?

 - What To Do After An Accident At Work

 - Start By Informing Your Employer, Supervisor Or Manager